24 ‘Malicious’ Android Apps with A Dark Secret And 382 Million Downloads

 One of the applications, Hi Security, requests “too much” and strange permissions within its VPN applications.
 After a series of researches, it was discovered that this application had links with Shenzhen HAWK.

 Shenzhen HAWK is a subsidiary of TCL Corporation, a huge and partially state-owned Chinese electronics corporation.
 This is not the first report of TCL participation in malicious applications.
 Last year, reports of its malicious weather forecast application came to the web.
 In 2017, the Indian government discovered that Virus Cleaner (another of Hi Security’s applications) hid “spyware or other malware.”
-A nother two applications (Super Battery and Dig It) were still available for download.
+Another two applications (Super Battery and Dig It) were still available for download.
 However, Google has not confirmed that all 24 applications no longer exist in the Google Play Store.

 What sort of data do they collect through the app?